cvl-umass/compsci670-fall-2024/_pages/project.md

 The project description, related work, and dataset and compute requirements sections should be updated to reflect any new insights or adjustments as the project scope becomes clearer.

 ### Grading Breakdown for Midpoint Project Report
-- **10%**: Clarity and conciseness of the project method description.
+- **25%**: Clarity and conciseness of the project method description and an explantion of novelty.
 - **10%**: Quality and thoroughness of the literature survey.
-- **10%**: Discussion of data and compute requirements.
+- **15%**: Clear description of experiment procedure, including data and compute requirements.
-- **50%**: Clear description and effective visualization of preliminary experiment results.
+- **40%**: Clear description and effective visualization of preliminary experiment results.
-- **20%**: Well-defined plan for the next set of experiments and analyses.
+- **10%**: Well-defined plan for the next set of experiments and analyses.

 ### Midpoint Presentation
 Teams will also deliver a 4-minute presentation to update the class on their project's progress.
 The order of presentations will be randomized, and all teams will present using a shared Google Slides deck.
 Each team will present one after the other.
 Teams must strictly adhere to the 4-minute time limit; they may use less time if needed, but cannot exceed 4 minutes.
 All team members must be present and must participate in the presentation unless precluded by illness.
 Depending on the number of teams, there may be 1-2 minutes for questions and feedback if time permits.

 ### Grading Breakdown for Midpoint Presentation
-- **25%**: Clear description of the project and its motivation.
+- **25%**: Clear description and motivation of the project and your method.
 - **25%**: Presentation of current results and their significance.
 - **25%**: Feasibility and clarity of the plan for upcoming activities.
 - **25%**: Clarity and engagement of the presentation.